cdown/srt/README.rst

 - Very fast (shifting the time on 50 2-hour SRT subtitles takes around 2 seconds on a fairly recent machine);
 - All functionality is covered with tests;
+- Well documented API, without being overly verbose;
 - Able to parse many not-totally-legal SRT files without sacrificing performance (for example, SRT files with blank lines in the content, and proprietary metadata after the timestamps);
 - Completely Unicode compliant both on Python 2 and 3;
 - Small (excluding docstrings/blank lines/etc, only a little more than 100
   lines of code);
-- Complete -- currently used in production every day on real-world SRT files.
+- Complete without feature creep -- currently used in production every day on real-world SRT files.

 Want to see some real-world examples of its use?
 Take a look at the srt-tools_ repo.